Use These Tips To Choose Your Wedding Florist With Confidence

 How Soon Should I Book a Florist?

-In our shop, we find that prospective brides are contacting us much earlier regarding our availability, often placing deposits 12 to 18 months before their wedding date to book our services.
+In our case, couples contact us much earlier regarding our availability, often placing deposits 12 to 18 months before their wedding date to book our services.
+When talking with my colleagues, that also seems to be their experience.

-In fact, the one you’re considering may already be booked, so don’t wait.
+The florist you’re considering may already be booked, so don’t wait.

 How Do I Get Started?